 The front porch is what people see.
 The front porch determines whether people have a desire to come any further.
 If the front porch looks cluttered, dark, and uninviting, people may see this as a sign that they are really not welcome in your life.

-Begin this year by paying attention to the front porch of your life.
+year by paying attention to the front porch of your life.
 Have some people concluded that you really are not approachable?
 Our front porch is what people see before they get to know us.
 Someone says, “If you knew my heart, you would think differently of me.”
 Yes, but the problem is that your front porch is saying something else.

 Your front porch is all about what you say.
 Isn’t it amazing that the hole in your face is basically how people determine who you are.
 What comes out of your mouth is significant.